Some good friends of ours just got engaged AND

 First I cut out the pieces - no bottoms or tops for the square that made up the shape of the house nor the rectangle that made up the garage:

-Every little bone like the bushes, fireplace, window and door was cut by hand from felt and carefully handsewed on.
+Every little item like the bushes, fireplace, window and door was cut by hand from felt and carefully handsewed on.
 No machine on this one!
 It's way too small and intricate for my personal sewing machine abilities, anyway.
 I'm digging the handmade look that the showing stitches give it, though.

 I formed the roofs and then started putting the walls together: